-- 18. Achieving Zero Harm - 18.1 We are all committed to Zero Harm in the way we conduct our business.
-We will continue to promote and involve employees in developing safe, healthy and fair workplaces. - We are committed to understanding all contributing factors that impede or assist the achievement of Zero Harm, allocating resources to address these issues and improving key business processes. - 18.3 We will continue to reduce the number and severity of workplace injuries by improving the Workplace Health and Safety (WH&S) framework, to encourage an attitude of 'safety first' and safe working behaviours at all levels. - 18.4 Working together, Council management, employees and unions will: - (i) undertake hazard identification and risk assessment - (ii) implement and review control processes - (iii) investigate all work-caused incidents (including near misses), record and report all investigations and action taken.
+18 Achieving Zero Harm

+- 18.1 We are all committed to Zero Harm in the way we conduct our business.
+We will continue to promote and involve employees in developing safe, healthy and fair workplaces. - 18.2 We are committed to understanding all contributing factors that impede or assist the achievement of Zero Harm, allocating resources to address these issues and improving key business processes. - 18.3 We will continue to reduce the number and severity of workplace injuries by improving the Workplace Health and Safety (WH&S) framework, to encourage an attitude of 'safety first' and safe working behaviours at all levels. - 18.4 Working together, Council management, employees and unions will: - (i) undertake hazard identification and risk assessment - (ii) implement and review control processes - (iii) investigate all work-caused incidents (including near misses), record and report all investigations and action taken.
 This should include any changes to processes, resources provided or behaviours modified to reduce the risks of these incidents re-occurring - (iv) review relevant reports, statistics and trends, and benchmark to learn from others - (v) allocate resources, improve work processes, provide and participate in relevant WH&S training. - 18.5 We are committed to encouraging and promoting an active and healthy workforce. - 18.6 Divisional Consultative Committees and local Workplace Health and Safety Committees will continue to review and improve WH&S management systems.
-The JCC will continue to monitor and improve the effectiveness of health and safety initiatives through its WH&S sub-committee. - 19.
-Workload management - 19.1 We are committed to enhancing the health and wellbeing of employees and encourage a balance of work and lifestyle.
-We recognise the health and safety implications of excessive workloads and working arrangements and are committed to exploring opportunities to improve workload management practices across the organisation to enhance effectiveness and efficiency. - 19.2 Managers, team leaders and employees shall manage work times to meet operational requirements and cooperate to manage and minimise the working of excess hours, contain the accrual of excessive flex-time or time off in lieu (TOIL or OTIL) and to ensure that accrued time off and leave can be accessed without disruption to business operation.
-Mechanisms will be developed to monitor, track and remedy foregone flex leave. - 19.3 We are committed to ensuring a balance between the appropriate level of employees to meet operational and business needs, customer demand and community expectations, in the context of funding and revenue considerations.
+The JCC will continue to monitor and improve the effectiveness of health and safety initiatives through its WH&S sub-committee.